codurance/site/_posts/2018-10-01-safety-musings.md

 If we are creating software that affects people's live (as in keeping them alive, or not made them broke) should we not use safe languages?
 It is not irresponsible to use a language which is easy to crash or write code that is incorrect?
 Multiple failures have been documented created, between other things, by the code that developers have written.
 Software developers have killed people (unintentionally, not counting weapon's software).
 Software developers have sent people into bankruptcy because issues on their code.
 Would you be happy about doing it?
 Would you care?

 There is an spectrum here where we can put languages based on how safe they are, where some languages (C, Javascript) are on one end, and other languages (Haskell, Rust) are on the other end.
-I do believe that the type of software were we people's live it is a stake should only be created with the safer kind.
+I do believe that the type of software were people's live it is a stake should only be created with the safer kind.
 It is not about time to market, it is not about fun coding, it is not hitting the sales numbers.

 ## My favourite languages